Graffiti in Iran: Mutiny of Colours

+Tehran Ratz

 Given that those who display their art on the street for everyone to see have been particularly targeted, it comes as no surprise that the work of Tehran Ratz, a dynamic duo of graffiti artists, has been banned.
 In this short film, the members of the Tehran Ratz discuss their efforts to use graffiti to challenge the legitimacy of the Iranian regime and to change international assumptions about their country’s people.

-Notable Artists
+Notable artists

+Icy & Sot

-ICY & SOT - Hailing from Tabriz, brothers and stencil artists Icy & Sot started their professional career in 2008, but have been creating work on the streets since 2005.
+Hailing from Tabriz, brothers and stencil artists Icy & Sot started their professional career in 2008, but have been creating work on the streets since 2005.
 Their graffiti addresses issues of peace, war, love, hate, hope, despair, children, society and Iranian culture.
 They have held numerous exhibitions worldwide and their unofficial street artworks have appeared in Iran and throughout Europe, South America and the United States.
 In August 2012, the artists attended one of their exhibitions outside of Iran for the first time.
 “Made in Iran”, held at the Openhouse Gallery in New York City, featured their new works and site-specific installations.
 Since then, Icy & Sot have been based in New York City – which provides a better platform for their creative endeavors and greater freedom of movement – leaving behind a rich underground street art scene in Iran.

+Black Hand

-BLACK HAND - Black Hand epitomizes the illegal aspect of mural and graffiti art in Iran.
+Black Hand epitomizes the illegal aspect of mural and graffiti art in Iran.
 Censorship is harsh and Black Hand is compelled to keep his anonymity, as he explains to The Guardian "I hide my identity for security reasons.
 Under the Iranian municipality laws, writing on walls or advertising without official permission is a crime."
 In April 2014, the artist organized an exhibition of his own work that took place in an abandoned house in central Tehran which was under the protection of the Historical Preservation Society for its unique architecture, but which the authorities had decided to demolish anyway.
 Black Hand is considered Iran’s Banksy by many, and has revealed that he takes inspiration and is heavily influenced by the UK artist’s style and artistic philosophy.
 Like Banksy, Black Hand engages with social and political issues.
 His art is provocative but is not meant as protest – rather, as a way to find peace.

 An example of his art (shown in gallery), which went viral on social media, is a mural of a woman holding up a bottle of dishwashing liquid as if it were a sports cup.
 Black Hand painted it after the Iranian government barred women from sports stadiums in June 2014.
 Two weeks later, the municipal government had painted over it in bright blood red.